 I used Zoom Player for quite a while before finally going back to Windows Media Player.
 Zoom Player played all the video files I gave it but I gave up on it in the end because it always disabled the “keep Zoom Player on top” option.
 So everytime I started Zoom, I would have to choose the “on top” option again from the menu.
 It got slightly annoying after a while.
 But this is still an excellent media player nonetheless.

-What’s interesting about VLC is that it is open-source and you can also have a portable version for your USB stick.
+What’s interesting about VLC is that it is [NO LONGER WORKS] open-source and you can also have a portable version for your USB stick.
 It’s also one of the few popular players that lets you play downloaded Youtube videos.

 4. Miro Player